|Self-destructive behaviours | Self-defeating behaviours|

 As with the opposite trait of greed, self-destruction represents a dysfunction in a person’s fundamental relationship with life.

 With greed, the person feels that there is something missing from their own life that must be constantly obtained from outside.
 With self-destruction, however, the person feels that there is something fundamentally bad within their life, or within their very soul, and that this part of their existence needs to be kept under strict control.

-For example, if my physical body is what attracts harm, then maybe I should make it disappear by not eating.
+For example, if my physical body attracts abuse, then maybe I should make it disappear by not eating.

 Varieties of Self-Destruction